-Our experiments consider five streaming algorithms: Grep, Word-Count, heavy hitter detection, online join, and online logistic regression.
-The latter three algorithms are chosen as the representatives for data synopsis, stream database queries, and online machine learning, respectively (§2.2).
+Our experiments consider five streaming algorithms: Grep, WordCount, heavy hitter detection, online join, and online logistic regression.
+The latter three algorithms are chosen as the representatives for data synopsis, stream database queries, and online learning, respectively (§2.2).
 We pipeline each streaming algorithm in two stages, in which the upstream stage reads traces, processes items, and sends intermediate outputs to the downstream stage for further processing.
 Each stage contains one or multiple workers.
 We evenly partition a trace into subsets and assign each subset to an upstream worker, which partitions its intermediate outputs to different downstream workers if more than one downstream worker is used.
 Table 3 summarizes each algorithm, including the functionalities and number of workers for both upstream and downstream stages, the definitions of the state and the corresponding state divergence, as well as the source, number of items, and size of each trace.
 We elaborate the algorithm details later when we present the results.

 Each experiment shows the average results over 20 runs.
 Before each measurement, we load traces into the RAM of each upstream worker, which then reads the traces from RAM during processing.
 This eliminates the overhead of reading on-disk traces, and moves the bottleneck to AF-Stream itself.
-In some of our experiments, we may observe throughput on the order of GB/s.

-We evaluate the throughput and accuracy of AF-Stream for each algorithm, and show the trade-off with respect to $\Theta$ , L, and $\Gamma$ .
+We evaluate the throughput and accuracy of AF-Stream for each algorithm, and show the trade-off with respect to Θ , L, and Γ .
 For throughput, we measure the rate of the amount of data processed in each upstream worker, and compute the sum of rates in all upstream workers as the resulting throughput.
 For accuracy, we provide the specific definition for each algorithm when we present the results.

-4.1 Baseline Performance
+6.1.1 Baseline Performance

-We benchmark the baseline performance of AF-Stream using

-two algorithms: Grep, which returns the input lines that match a pattern, and WordCount, which counts the occurrence frequency of each word.
+We benchmark the baseline performance of AF-Stream using two algorithms: Grep, which returns the input lines that match a pattern, and WordCount, which counts the occurrence frequency of each word.
 Note that Grep does not need any state to be kept in a worker, while WordCount defines a state as a hash table of word counts.
-We implement both algorithms based on their implementations in open-source Spark Streaming [62].
-We use the documents on Gutenberg [46] as the inputs, with the total size 15 GB.
+We implement both algorithms based on their implementations in open-source Spark Streaming [80].
+We use the documents on Gutenberg [59] as the inputs, with the total size 15 GB.